NHSDigital/software-engineering-quality-framework/inclusive-language.md

 GitHub have published [guidance](https://github.com/github/renaming) around renaming the master branch.
 It is worth noting that GitHub retains a history of the names of the parent branch so that existing links to your repository aren't broken - for example the parent branch in this repository has been renamed from master to main, but old links to the master address still work ([https://github.com/NHSDigital/software-engineering-quality-framework/blob/master/README.md](https://github.com/NHSDigital/software-engineering-quality-framework/blob/master/README.md)) and are automatically redirected to the main branch.

-In addition to the guidance from GitHub, developers will need to update local copies of a repository if the master branch is renamed - this example is for a renaming from master to main:
+In addition to the guidance from GitHub, developers will need to update local copies of a repository if the "master" branch is renamed - this example is for a renaming from master to main:

 ```
 git branch -m master main